BEN FRANKLIN SHOULD HAVE SAID ELECTRONS ARE POSITIVE? Wrong.

 measured in Joules per second, and "Watts" should not interfere with these

 LIGHT AND RADIO WAVES TRAVEL AT 186,000 MILES PER SECOND?
 No.They only travel at 186,000 miles per second while in a perfect vacuum.
-Light waves travel a bit slower in the air, and they travels lots slower when inside glass.
-Radio waves move much slower than 186,000 miles/sec when they travel within plastic-insulated coaxial cable.
+Light waves travel a bit slower in the air, and they travel lots slower when inside glass.
+And radio waves move much slower than 186,000 miles/sec when they travel within plastic-insulated coaxial cable.
 The term "speed of light" is misleading, because the complete term actually reads "speed of light in a vacuum."
-There actually is no set "speed of light" because light waves and radio (and electrical energy) can travel at many different speeds depending on the medium through which the waves propagate.
+There actually is no set "speed of light" because light waves and radio waves (and electrical energy) can travel at many different speeds depending on the medium through which the waves propagate.

 ELECTROMAGNET COILS USE UP ENERGY TO MAKE MAGNETISM?
 Not right.Sustaining a magnetic field requires no energy.
 Coils only require energy to initially create a magnetic field.
 They also require energy to defeat electrical friction (resistance); to keep the charges from slowing down as they flow in wires.
 But if the resistance is removed, the magnetic field can exist continuously without any energy input.
 If electrically frictionless superconductive wire is used, a coil can be momentarily connected to an energy supply to create the field.
 Afterwards the power supply can be removed and both the current and the magnetic field will continue forever without further energy input.